Barbe-Bleue/osx-env-install/README.md

 ## start 👌🏻

-Open a terminal and type
+Open a terminal and type in the osx-env-install folder

 `./install.sh`